puppetlabs/puppetlabs-apache/README.md

 ##### `default_confd_files`

 Determines whether Puppet generates a default set of includable Apache configuration files in the directory defined by the [`confd_dir`][] parameter.
 These configuration files correspond to what is typically installed with the Apache package on the server's operating system.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

 ##### `default_mods`

 Determines whether to configure and enable a set of default [Apache modules][] depending on your operating system.
-Valid options: true, false, or an array of Apache module names.
-Default: true.
+Valid options: `true`, `false`, or an array of Apache module names.
+Default: `true`.

-If this parameter's value is false, Puppet includes only the Apache modules required to make the HTTP daemon work on your operating system, and you can declare any other modules separately using the [`apache::mod::<MODULE NAME>`][] class or [`apache::mod`][] defined type.
+If this parameter's value is `false`, Puppet includes only the Apache modules required to make the HTTP daemon work on your operating system, and you can declare any other modules separately using the [`apache::mod::<MODULE NAME>`][] class or [`apache::mod`][] defined type.

-If true, Puppet installs additional modules, the list of which depends on the operating system as well as the [`apache_version`][] and [`mpm_module`][] parameters' values.
+If `true`, Puppet installs additional modules, the list of which depends on the operating system as well as the [`apache_version`][] and [`mpm_module`][] parameters' values.
 As these lists of modules can change frequently, consult the [Puppet module's code][] for up-to-date lists.

 If this parameter contains an array, Puppet instead enables all passed Apache modules.